 What is the government doing now to remove the duty barrier?

 The abolition of duty is a long-term commitment over a 20 year period.
-To reduce the negative impact of duty on the conveyance process immediately, the ACT Government is introducing a new system for collecting duty called the ‘Barrier Free model’.
-This model is expected to commence prior to the end of 2017 and is an Australia first.
+To reduce the negative impact of duty on the conveyance process immediately, the ACT Government introduced a new system for collecting duty called the ‘Barrier Free model’.
+This model commenced on 18 September 2017 and is an Australia first.
 It supports the wider tax-reform agenda by making the purchase of properties in the Territory simpler and more efficient.

 How is duty changing?